newrelic/newrelic-python-agent/PROCESS.md

 [pypi]: https://newrelic.atlassian.net/wiki/display/eng/Python+Agent+Managing+The+Package+Index)

+19. Verify that the build number is correct in the version string in the release notes.
+If it needs to change, edit the release notes, but get in touch with the Documentation team so that they can change the URL for the release notes page.

 19. Make the "Release Notes" public.
 (You don't need to have the Documentation Team do this step.
 We have the authority to publish release notes.)